Variable Clustering via Distributionally Robust Nodewise Regression: Conclusion

 \section{Conclusion}

 In this paper, we propose a distributionally robust nodewise regression method and apply it to variable clustering.
 We derive a convenient convex relaxation of the problem.
 The uncertainty level in the distributionally robust regression can be chosen in a data-driven way.
 Compared with the popular sparse subspace clustering that uses nodewise Lasso, our method is tuning-free and has a naturally interpretable regularization.
 The only exogenous parameter of the algorithm is a confidence level $1-\alpha$, which the algorithm is very insensitive to, as results are nearly identical with $\alpha=0.01, 0.05, 0.1$.
-Simulation experiments show that our subspace clustering method outperforms the sparse subspace clustering (SSC), the newly developed ACC clustering algorithm, and the classic $k$-medoids clustering algorithm.
-We also apply the clustering method to financial time series data for asset selection and obtain promising results in portfolio backtesting.
+Simulation experiments show that our subspace clustering method outperforms many other methods in the literature.
+We also apply our method to face clustering (and to financial time series data for asset selection, provided in Appendix \ref{sec:empirical_experiments}) and obtain promising and superior results.